 2. Make wire connections to the supplied plug-in connector as follows: black to black, white to white, and connect the ground wire to the metal outlet box.

-NOTE/RED-YELLOW WIRE: The red-yellow wire from the smoke alarm is for tandem connection only.
+NOTE/YELLOW-RED WIRE: The yellow-red wire from the smoke alarm is for tandem connection only.
 DO NOT USE, AND DO NOT REMOVE INSULATION CAP UNLESS CONNECTING ANOTHER SMOKE ALARM.